2Delight/asd/README.md

 - Edit configurations (?)
 - Run pipelines that are described in the configurations
 - Execute multi-stage tasks
-- Logging status information
-- Pipelines rely on each other
-- VS Code extension
-- Web application
+- **Logging status information:** possibility to watch logs to identify problems in cases of faults or track tests passing.
+- **VS Code extension:** launching piplines exactly from VS Code can help users not being distracted by visition web site and clicking the right link.
+- **Web application:** for users who prefer using web version, platform can suggest user-friendly interface, the website is completed with up-to-date technology like Progressive Web Application.

 TODO: Look in more requirement-specific constraints
 ### Constraints